Tips on How to Reduce Air Consumption During Scuba Diving

 An excellent way to monitor your breathing pattern and figure out where and when you start to breathe heavy and burn air is by using an air integrated dive computer.
 Most of those will record your air consumption with each sample taken while you’re scuba diving.

-Using this recorded data allows you to analyze where and when you started to consume more air and.
+Using this recorded data allows you to analyze where and when you started to consume more air and will help you with reducing your air consumption rate.
 Knowing the situations where it happens helps.

 It will either allow you to avoid those circumstances or to be mentally prepared when they arrive.
 That preparedness will result in you staying calm and not starting to increase your air consumption.